Statistics - Miscellany

 No lower offer

 - Although that wasn't always the case.
-There was 1 occasion where a player received a negative offer, despite their being no money in the prize fund.
+There was 1 occasion where a player received a negative offer (-£1,000), despite there being no money in the prize fund.
 But Keith (S3 E27 P1) went for the higher offer, and was caught.

 - There have been 2 occasions where the prize fund at some point during the show was £0 - S10 E88 and S10 E115.
 (Until a player has got back, the prize fund is blank.)
 On both occasions player 1 was caught, and player 2 played for £0 and got home.
 After the head-to-heads, in S10 E88, 2 players were playing for £7,000, and in S10 E115, 2 players were playing for £2,000.